-Should parents of children with SEN have any complaints about the provision for their children, they should contact either the SENCO or the Headteacher.
+Should parents of children with SEND have any complaints about the provision for their children, they should contact either the SENDco or the Headteacher.
 If their complaint is not resolved then they should follow the school complaints procedure, available from the school office and the school website.

 The Local Offer